post-self/post-self.ink/content/_index.md

 And, nearly a century on, society still struggles with the ramifications of those answers.

+Features the bonus novella *Gallery Exhibition: A Love Story*.

 ## [Book II - Toledot](https://toledot.post-self.ink)

 [![Toledot](/img/toledot.png)](https://toledot.post-self.ink)